onflow/May-The-Flow-Be-With-You/submissions/0xe712bbfbeeef1cfa/week2/ToTheMOONNNN/README.md

 # Click to Moon 🚀

-A blockchain-based clicker game built on Flow blockchain where players click a rocket to generate thrust points and purchase upgrades.
+A blockchain-based clicker game built on Flow blockchain where players click a rocket to generate thrust points and purchase upgrades. [similar to cookie clicker]

 ## Features